nuwave/lighthouse/docs/master/api-reference/directives.md

 "Pagination information about the corresponding list of items." type PaginatorInfo {
-  "Total count of available items in the page."
+  "Count of available items in the page."
   count: Int!

   "Current pagination page."